Sivagurunathan-R/springBoot_kotlin_microservice/README.md

   # Spring cache

    To avoid multiple calls to the provider(Here Maps) the response is ideally cached in memory,Response will be cached for parrallel calls and as well as standalone services.
-   CacheEvict is Scheduled to clear caches frequently with timelimit
+   CacheEvict is Scheduled to clear caches frequently with timelimit of 5 minutes.

   ---------------------------------------
   Refer example folder for clear view